 (3) Facilitates efficient non-urgent medical care and other healthcare services in appropriate DoW medical facilities or through the TRICARE program for the RSM.

-(a) Ensures access to follow-up care, specialty care, diagnostic referrals and studies, and surgery deemed medically necessary in accordance with Section 199.17 of Title 32, Code of Federal Regulations; the February 23, 2011 ASD(HA) Memorandum; and resulting DHA guidance.
+(a) Ensures access to follow-up care, specialty care, diagnostic referrals and studies, and surgery deemed medically necessary in accordance with Section 199.17 of Title 32, Code of Federal Regulations and resulting DHA guidance.

-(b) When applicable, assists the RSM in obtaining waivers to standard access for care in the following instances, in accordance with the DHA Medical Management Guide.
+(b) When applicable, assists the RSM in requesting waivers to standard access for care in the following instances, in accordance with the DHA Medical Management Guide.

 (c) Documents in writing and maintains in the RSM’s electronic health record any requests or situations in which the RSM or personal representative waives standard access to care.

-(4) Determines the RSM’s appropriate location of care considering the medical and non-medical support needs of the RSM and their designated family member, caregiver, or personal representative.
+(4) Determines the RSM’s appropriate location of care considering the medical and non-medical support needs of the RSM and the RSM’s designated family member, caregiver, or personal representative.
 In considering the location of care, the CMT will:

-(a) When medically appropriate and as early as possible, consider care and residential facilities closest to the RSM’s duty station, home of record, or location of their designated caregiver, if applicable.
+(a) When medically appropriate and as early as possible, consider care and residential facilities closest to the RSM’s duty station, home of record, or location of the designated caregiver, if applicable.

 (b) Consider the availability of DoW, VA, or civilian facilities with the necessary capabilities and accreditation or licensure.

-(5) Recommends a new temporary or permanent location of care if the RSM is located at an MTF, at a specialty medical care facility, in military quarters, or in leased housing that is found to be deficient in accordance with DoDI 6000.11.
-If relocation is required, the CMT will reevaluate their medical and non-medical needs in determining a new location of care.
+(5) Recommends a new temporary or permanent location of care if the RSM is located at an MTF, at a specialty medical care facility, in military quarters, or in leased housing that is found to be deficient.
+If relocation is required, the CMT will reevaluate the RSM’s medical and non-medical needs in determining a new location of care.

-(6) Inform eligible RSMs of VR&E opportunities and refer them to an appropriate vocational rehabilitation counselor in accordance with the February 1, 2012 DoD/VA MOU.
+(6) Informs eligible RSMs of VR&E opportunities and refer them to an appropriate vocational rehabilitation counselor in accordance with the February 1, 2012 DoD/VA MOU.

 (7) In coordination with the RSM’s command:

-(a) Ensure availability of transportation and subsistence for the RSM, in accordance with Joint Travel Regulations, to facilitate necessary medical care and services.
+(a) Ensures availability of transportation and subsistence for the RSM, in accordance with Joint Travel Regulations, to facilitate necessary medical care and services.

-(b) Recommend work and duty assignments compatible with the RSM’s medical conditions and in compliance with respective Military Department regulations.
+(b) Recommends work and duty assignments compatible with the RSM’s medical conditions and in compliance with respective Military Department regulations.

-(c) Ensure that the RSM is locatable and medical care appointments are tracked to ensure timeliness and compliance of the RSM’s responsibilities, including disability evaluation responsibilities pursuant to DoDI 1332.18.
+(c) Ensures that the RSM is locatable and medical care appointments are tracked to ensure timeliness and compliance of the RSM’s responsibilities, including disability evaluation responsibilities pursuant to DoDI 1332.18.

-(8) Complete training to detect early warning signs of post-traumatic stress disorder, suicidal or homicidal thoughts or behaviors, or other behavioral health concerns among RSMs pursuant to Section 1611 of PL 110-181.
+(8) Completes training to detect early warning signs of post-traumatic stress disorder, suicidal or homicidal thoughts or behaviors, or other behavioral health concerns among RSMs pursuant to Section 1611 of PL 110-181.
 The training will include procedures for the appropriate specialty consultation and referral following detection in accordance with guidance published by the Psychological Health Center of Excellence and the Defense and Veterans Brain Injury Center for initiating behavioral health early warning sign notification and tracking procedures.

 c.
 CMT Education and Employment Support.